 Many types of batteries contain toxic metals such as lead or cadmium and may also contain strong acids or bases.
 Lithium batteries pack more energy into less space and even a "dead" battery has a lot of energy left in it.
 Lithium is highly reactive and that energy can cause fires when they are broken open, damaged, or shorted.

-This information in this list was provided by the retailer and may change at any time.
+The information in this list was provided by the retailer and may change at any time.
 This is not intended to be a comprehensive list of all options available.

 Batteries are shipped to one of several facilities in the US where they are mechanically broken apart and then melted into blocks of component metals.
 These blocks are then sold back to manufacturers to use as raw materials in other products.
-Lead acid batteries are generally made back into to automotive batteries.
+Lead acid batteries are generally made back into automotive batteries.